Sai Dharam Tej: Early life and background

-Sai Tej was born to Vijaya Durga, sister of notable Telugu film actor-politician Chiranjeevi on 15 October 1986.
-Tej did his schooling at Nalanda School, Hyderabad and completed his graduation from St. Mary's College, Hyderabad.
+Tej was born as Sai Dharam Tej to Vijaya Durga, the younger sister of Telugu film actor-politician Chiranjeevi, on 15 October 1986.
+Tej did his schooling from Chettinad Vidyashram, Chennai and Nalanda School, Hyderabad and completed his graduation from St. Mary's College, Hyderabad.

-Actors Allu Arjun, Ram Charan, Allu Sirish, Varun Tej and Niharika Konidela are Tej's cousins.
+Actors Ram Charan, Varun Tej and Niharika Konidela are Tej's cousins.
 His younger brother Vaisshnav Tej is also an actor.
 Pawan Kalyan and Nagendra Babu are his maternal uncles.
+Actors Allu Arjun and Allu Sirish and their father, Allu Aravind are related by marriage through Chiranjeevi.

+In March 2024, he announced that he is changing his name from Sai Dharam Tej to Sai Durgha Tej.
+The changed name is derived from both his parents names respectively.

 Career

-Debut and early work (2014–2016)
+Debut and early work (2014–2018)

-Tej made his film debut with the film Pilla Nuvvu Leni Jeevitham, opposite Regina Cassandra in 2014.
+Tej made his film debut with Pilla Nuvvu Leni Jeevitham, opposite Regina Cassandra in 2014.
 The film was a hit at the box office.
-Times of India noted, "Sai Dharam Tej’s rustic charm makes his actions believable.
+Times of India noted, "...
+Tej’s rustic charm makes his actions believable.
 The actor is particularly quite impressive with his dance moves".
-While Deccan Chronicle stated, "Sai Dharam Tej delivers a mature performance.
+Deccan Chronicle stated, "Sai Durgha Tej delivers a mature performance.
 He entertains throughout the film with his performance and he has done this quite comfortably."
 He received SIIMA Award for Best Male Debut - Telugu for his performance.

 Tej had two releases in 2015.
 His first film was Rey where he portrayed Rock opposite Saiyami Kher.
-123telugu said, "Sai Dharam Tej’s electrifying performance is the major asset of this film."
+123telugu said, "Sai Durgha Tej’s electrifying performance is the major asset of this film."
 Tej's second release in 2015 was Subramanyam for Sale, which was successful at the box office, grossing over ₹33.95 crore.
 He starred alongside Regina Cassandra, for the second time, after Pilla Nuvvu Leni Jeevitham (2014).
-Although various critics called it "routine", Tej's performance was cited as "improved performance", "spontaneous", and "stunning".
+Although various critics called it "routine", Tej's portrayal was cited as "improved performance", "spontaneous", and "stunning".

 Resurgence and other work (2016–2018)

-Tej's action comedy Supreme which released the following year, was also financially successful and was one of his best movie.
+Tej's action comedy Supreme which released the following year, was also financially successful and is one of his best movies.
 Following Supreme, Tej went onto star in five films (in lead), including Thikka (2016), Winner (2017), Jawaan (2017), Inttelligent (2018) and Tej I Love You (2018).
-Tej was also criticized for selecting similar and regular stories in his films.
+Tej was criticized for selecting similar and regular stories in his films.